 In the use of solid oxide fuel cells the reformer, or fuel converter, is internal and allows for more types of fuels to be used interchangeably reducing costs of operation.
 These cells use a solid electrolyte, typically a ceramic, and by doing so the cell does not have to be in the typical plate like construction and are designed to use fuels made from coal.
 Solid oxide fuel cells operate at 1000 degrees Celsius and are not affected by carbon monoxide poisoning or sulfur; they can even use the carbon monoxide as a fuel source.
 The high temperature accounts for slow start up times which is unacceptable in vehicle applications but accepted in power generation applications.

 The Challenges of Fuel Cell Technology

 The biggest challenge to the fuel cell technology is overcoming the oil based economy that is in place currently.
 The fight between profits of the major oil companies has hindered the development of the fuel cells since the 1960s and continues to do so.
 Their main concern is their profits and have, until recently, thought of themselves as oil companies not energy companies.
 The development of fuel cells using gasoline and natural gas as fuels will help to transition the oil companies into the fuel cell age.
 Fuel cells will change automobiles form internal combustion to an electrical transportation device and thus effect the car companies as well.
 This also takes time and a great deal of investments to produce electric cars based on the fuel cell technology.
 Car companies, on average, have not developed cars on their own to use fuel cells and will need to do so before fuel cells become the standard in energy production and usage.
-Therefore, it would also be worthwhile if fuel cell companies would donate cars with fuel cell technologies to expand the use of these green vehicles.
+Therefore, it would also be worthwhile if fuel cell companies would donate high value vessels or yachts with fuel cell technologies to expand the use of these green vehicles or vessels.